Last Updated on October 30, 2022.

 - Hedgehogs need plenty of room to move about and play.
 The minimum size recommended by most hedgehog enthusiasts is 24” x 24,” which equals 576 square inches, or four square feet.
 Some recommend a minimum of 24″ x 42′ which is 1,008 square inches.

-- Many years ago some people recommended 10 gallon aquariums which does not provide nearly enough floor space.
+- Many years ago some people recommended 10 gallon aquariums which do not provide nearly enough floor space or ventilation.

 - In the wild hedgehogs are reported to travel 4 to 7 miles per night in search of food, so it is best to provide the largest space possible for your new pet.
 Hedgehogs with plenty of room tend to be healthier and happier because they can exercise and explore.

-- Without adequate room, a hedgehog can show signs of depression, such as excessive sleeping, refusal to eat, repetitious behavior, self-mutilation, etc. http://en.wikipedia.org/wiki/Domesticated_hedgehog#Enclosures
+- Without adequate room, a hedgehog can show signs of depression, such as excessive sleeping, refusal to eat, repetitive behaviors like pacing, self-mutilation, etc. http://en.wikipedia.org/wiki/Domesticated_hedgehog#Enclosures

 - To double-check the size adequacy of your cage, simply measure the length and width in inches and multiply them together.
 Your cage size is adequate if that number is 576 or larger.
 Your cage is probably too small if the number is smaller than 576.